 Welcome to the World of Two Moons

 Elfquest is the longest-running independent fantasy series, with more than 15 million comics, graphic novels and other publications in print.
 The story of Cutter, chief of the Wolfriders, and his quest to find others of their own kind on the World of Two Moons, Elfquest was first published in 1978 by creators Wendy and Richard Pini.
-The first issue of The Final Quest is now available immediately online, on Dark Horse's comic app, or in print.
+The Prologue and first three issues of The Final Quest are now available immediately online, on Dark Horse’s comic app, or in print.